MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Proposed Architecture

 \section{Proposed Architecture}

-This section presents MATNet, our multi-level fusion and self-attention transformer-based model for multivariate multi-step day-ahead \ac{pv} forecasting, fed with historic \ac{pv} production and historical and forecasted weather data.
-The proposed architecture is illustrated in~\autoref{fig:architecture}.
-In the following sections, we will delve into the specifics of each component and explain how they work together to achieve the desired outcome.
+This section presents MATNet, our multi-level fusion and self-attention transformer-based model for multimodal multi-step day-ahead \ac{pv} forecasting, fed with historic \ac{pv} production and historical and forecasted weather data.
+The proposed architecture, depicted in~\autoref{fig:architecture}, is composed of several key components: embedding modules that project input time series into high-dimensional representations, positional encoding layers to encode temporal order, self-attention modules to highlight relevant features within the sequence, dense interpolation layers that consolidate temporal structures, and a multi-level joint fusion framework that dynamically combines representations from different modalities using a soft-attention mechanism, culminating in the final multimodal vector for \ac{pv} power prediction.
+The following sections provide an in-depth description of these components, progressing systematically from the top to the bottom of the architecture, explaining their roles and interactions in achieving the model's objectives.